ScottFeichter/CAP-STONE-DO-REG-ME/README.md

 ### Add an imageURL to a Academic Department based on the Academic Department's id

-Create and return a new imageURL for a Academic Department specified by id.
+Create and return a new imageURL for an Academic Department specified by id.

 * Require Authentication: true
 * Require proper authorization: User must be admin or super
 * Request
   * Method: POST
-  * URL: /api/academicDepartments/:academicDepartmentsId/imageURLs
+  * URL: /api/academicDepartments/:academicDepartmentsId/images
   * Headers:
     * Content-Type: application/json
   * Body: